-In political science 493, the senior seminar, (and in other lower and upper division political science classes), students are required to write papers that depend on independent research and utilize political science theory and methods taught in earlier classes.
+In political science 493, the senior seminar, (and in other lower and upper division political science classes), students are required to write a major paper that depends on independent research and utilizes political science theory and methods taught in earlier classes.
 Papers are assessed based on mechanics of writing, organization, clarity of ideas, depth of critical analysis and ability to integrate an understanding of the historical, philosophical and empirical foundations of political science in written work.
-In addition, students participate in debates that address questions related to sub-discipline topics they have studied in political science classes.